 Challenging a benefit decision made on or after 23 May 2016

-If you want to challenge a decision made about a benefit on or after 23 May 2016, you can ask the office that made the decision to explain it, you can ask for it to be reconsidered and you can appeal it.
+If you want to challenge a decision made about a benefit you can ask the office that made the decision to explain it, you can ask for it to be reconsidered and you can appeal it.
 You need to make sure you follow the right procedure if you want to try and get the decision changed.

-This page tells you more about the appeals process you should follow for benefits paid by the Social Security Agency (SSA).
+This page tells you more about the appeals process you should follow for benefits paid by the Department for Communities (DfC).
 It does not cover challenging decisions on tax credits, Child Benefit, Housing Benefit or Rate Relief.

-Benefits paid by the Social Security Agency (SSA)
+Benefits paid by the Department for Communities (DfC)

-Benefits paid by the Social Security Agency (SSA) are:
+Benefits paid by the Department for Communities (DfC) are:

 - Attendance Allowance

 - Bereavement benefits